mnit-rtmc/iris/docs/natch.md

 2         | Message ID
 3         | Date/time

 The date/time is formatted according to [RFC 3339].
-If the third parameter is omittet in a poll, the response contains the current time.
+If it is omitted in a poll, the response contains the current time.

 ```
 CS,00AB,2021-04-01T12:34:56-05:00